shoesareme/shoesareme.github.io/mathlogic/blog/index.md

 ## MEGA Blog 7 - Pseudo-Mathematics (4/26/2025)

 Click [here](/mathlogic/blog/blog7) to read about it.
 This blog will be updated.
+Currently a WIP.

 ## Blog 6 - Theory of Concatenation (3/7/2025)